jenslemb/cyclingdata/README.md

 # Introduction

-The `cyclingdata` package contains two main components that enables users to access and analyze data on professional cycling:
+The `cyclingdata` package contains two main components that enable users to access and analyze data on professional cycling:

-1. A comprehensive dataset (`cyclingdata`) on stage-level information on 11,125 stages across 120 years of cycling.
-The dataset comprises all Grand Tours and most major one-week stage races in professional cycling.
+1. A comprehensive dataset (`cyclingdata`) on 11,125 stages between 1903 and 2024.
+The dataset includes all Grand Tours and most major one-week stage races in professional cycling.

 2. A function (`cyclingscraper`) that allows users to harvest data on professional cycling.
 The function accesses the requested race on